krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 generally, we can think of defining a presence over an arbitrary time varying function with real numbers as values.

-In general, such presence density function represent some underlying signal from the domain that we are interested in measuring.
+In general, such presence density functions represent an underlying _signal_ from the domain that we are interested in measuring.
 So, in what follows, we will use the terms signal and presence density functions interchangeably, opting for the latter only those cases where we want to focus specifically on the fact that